Selhurst Park in London, home of Crystal Palace FC

 Inside the Stadium

 Gates open 2 hours before kickoff but the Holmesdale fills early for displays.
 The pre-match atmosphere builds steadily, with flags unfurled and chants beginning well before teams emerge.
-'Glad All Over' by the Dave Clark Five is the signature anthem.
-The wall of noise from the Holmesdale is genuinely intimidating for opposition.
-South London derbies create particularly ferocious atmospheres.
+'Glad All Over' by the Dave Clark Five — adopted as the Palace anthem in 1968 and still played the moment the teams enter the pitch — is the signature, with the crowd providing the four-clap response loud enough to drown the recording.
+The wall of noise from the Holmesdale is genuinely intimidating for opposition; the south London derbies (Brighton in particular, despite the geographic distance) create the most ferocious atmospheres, with European nights now in the same tier.

 Food & Drink

-Concessions offer basic matchday fare - pies, burgers, hot dogs.
+Concessions offer basic matchday fare — pies, burgers, hot dogs.
 Expect £4-6 for food and £5-6 for drinks.
-Facilities are older and concourses cramped - many fans eat before arriving.
-Quality is standard but space is limited at half-time.
+Facilities are older and concourses cramped — many fans eat before arriving.
+Quality is standard but space is genuinely limited at half-time, which is part of the charm but worth knowing.

 After the Match

 Post-match, fans fill local pubs or head to Selhurst/Thornton Heath stations.
-Cherry Trees remains busy.
-Transport can be crowded - consider waiting for the initial rush to clear.
-Crystal Palace (the area) has more options if you're willing to walk.
+Cherry Trees and Pawsons Arms stay busy until late.
+Transport can be crowded — consider waiting 15-20 minutes for the initial rush to clear before heading to the station.
+Crystal Palace village area (a 25-minute walk uphill or a quick bus ride) has more sit-down dining options including the Joanna's brasserie on Westow Hill, a fan favourite for post-match Saturday-night meals.

 International Visitor Tips: Selhurst Park is served by Selhurst and Thornton Heath railway stations (both 5 minutes walk) with trains from London Victoria (25 minutes) and London Bridge.
-Norwood Junction is also close.
-The area is residential south London - different from touristy central areas but offers authentic football experience.
+Norwood Junction is also close and often less crowded post-match.
+The area is residential south London — different from touristy central areas but offers an authentic football experience that visiting Europeans, in particular, often rank as the closest thing England offers to a Bundesliga or Italian Serie A ultras atmosphere.

 Getting There